 Wanda was born in Guayama, Puerto Rico.
 Her family moved to the San Francisco Bay Area during her teen years where she remained into adulthood.
 She completed her MBA and her undergraduate degree at Indiana Wesleyan University with her Bachelor Degree in Corrections/Addictions Counseling and earned a minor in Criminal Justice.

 Wanda has experience working with individuals involved with the criminal Justice system and Therapeutic Communities within the Department of Corrections.
 Wanda’s experience includes advocating for Low Income Families, Children of Parents Struggling with Substance Use, Individuals living with a Mental Health condition and Addiction, and Women and Children coming out of Domestic Violence situations.
 After Hurricane Maria, Wanda managed logistics and resources from several Universities and private citizens to bring needed supplies to school children and low-income families in Puerto Rico.

-Her areas of interests include substance use disorders, providing care to the Spanish speaking community, and helping individuals on their way to a brighter tomorrow.
+Her areas of interests include substance use disorders, providing care to the Spanish speaking community, counseling using Christian values, and helping individuals on their way to a brighter tomorrow.

 Wanda Schrader is an Internationally Certified Alcohol and Drug Counselor (ICADC), Certified Addiction and Drug Abuse Consultant II (CADAC II), and a Certified Peer Addiction Recovery Coach (CAPR I).